BlackFoX1991/Symvl/README.md

-# Why rewrite Rust ?
+# Why rewrite the Code in Rust later ?

 Rust has all the features of C++ and offers more secure memory management, which is the main reason why I choose it over C++.
 Although there are some differences between the two, such as C++ being faster at compiling and Rust having better framework support, Rust is still the better choice for backend programming/scripting.
 Variables, functions, objects, and everything else need a safe memory management system, which Rust provides.
 It doesn't mean C++ is bad, but for my purposes, Rust is the better option.